ConductorTechnologies/cioapps/descriptions/blender.md

 A plugin to submit render jobs to Conductor from Blender.
-Available to beta customers.